DouglasLee001/dispaly_layout/README.md

 3. /display: the directory to display the layout, the *a.html* is the main web page, displaying the layout based on the widgets determined by the solving module.

 ## Display on Browser
-We have already compiled the solving module in advance.
+We have already compiled the solving module.
 You can directly open the *a.html* in the display folder to view the layout on the Browser.
-Note that, it is recommended to open it with the *Live Server* or *Live Previewer* extrnsion of VSCode, in case of the safety issues caused by Emscripten.
+Note that, it is recommended to open it with the *Live Server* or *Live Previewer* extension of VSCode, in case of safety issues caused by Emscripten.

 ## Build manually
 The solving module can be compiled manually by Emscripten.
 You have to install the Emscripten first.
 Please refer to https://emscripten.org/ for detailed instructions.